 Transportation Fund for Clean Air

-Projects must also meet the requirement of achieving an emission reduction cost-effectiveness, on an individual project basis, equal to or less than $90,000 of TFCA funds per ton of total reactive organic gases (ROG), oxides of nitrogen (NOx), and weighted particulate matter 10 microns in diameter and smaller (PM10) emissions reduced ($TFCA/ton emissions reduced), unless a different threshold has been established by the Air District.
+Projects must also meet the requirement of achieving an emission reduction cost-effectiveness, on an individual project basis, equal to or less than $90,000 of TFCA funds per ton of total reactive organic gases (ROG), oxides of nitrogen (NOx), and weighted particulate matter 10 microns in diameter and smaller (PM10) emissions reduced ($TFCA/ton emissions reduced), unless a higher threshold has been established by the Air District.

-TFCA project sponsors are required to comply with program requirements including expenditure deadlines, data collection and submittal of annual and final project reports.
+TFCA project sponsors are required to comply with all program requirements including expenditure deadlines, data collection and submittal of annual and final project reports.
 Data collection requirements vary by project type (see the sample monitoring forms below).

 Staff contact: Jacki Taylor, 510.208.7413, firstname.lastname@example.org